ninux1/docs/dpdk_notes.md

 2) Pipeline

 In run to completion I/O as well as application consuming those packets happen on single core however in the pipeline model the I/O happens on one core and those packets are then passed to the application running on a different core via ring buffers.

+Other parameters to consider for using DPDK in your architecture.
+1) NUMA considerations, DPDK is NUMA aware.
+What memory are we using.
+Layouts.
+2) Caching considerations, Cache miss is costly.
+3) Transition look aside buffers, TLB is the cache of the page tables which are basically virtual to physical address mapping.
+So TLB caches the virt memory to physical memory page tables.
+4) TLB misses are very costly.